MELCHIZEDEK, King of Salem, Priest of the Most High God

 "where Jesus, who went before us, has entered on our behalf.
 He has become a high priest forever, in the order of Melchizedek."
 (Heb.
 6:20)

-As is the usual case, many theories abound, some creative and fantastic, some remarkably persuasive.
+As is typical with biblical mysteries, many theories abound, some creative and fantastic, some remarkably persuasive.

 Hebrews 7 gives the most details concerning the identity of the Priest/King.